digitalinnovationone/international-sre-workshop/README.md

 - [**Azure Monitor**](https://docs.microsoft.com/azure/azure-monitor/) for monitoring and logging
 - [**Azure Key Vault**](https://docs.microsoft.com/azure/key-vault/) for securing secrets

-Here's a high level architecture diagram that illustrates these components.
+Here's a high-level architecture diagram that illustrates these components.
 Notice that these are all contained within a single [resource group](https://docs.microsoft.com/azure/azure-resource-manager/management/manage-resource-groups-portal), that will be created for you when you create the resources.

 !["Application architecture diagram"](assets/resources.png)

 ### Additional `azd` commands

 You can deploy the project's Infra, Web or API separately.
 On the source of this repo, there is a file called `azure.yaml`.
 This is the configuration file of the `azd` CLI tool.
-Based on this files you'll see three main groups `infra`, `web`and `api` and you make some changes on these projects, you can use the following command to deploy a specific project:
+Based on these files you'll see three main groups `infra`, `web`, and `api` If you make some changes on these projects, you can use the following command to deploy a specific project:

 ```bash
 # deploying the web application